dchrzanowski/mtml/README.md

     ]
 }
 ```
 A simple enough **entity** called User.
 It has three fields, each of a certain name and type.

 It is purely up to the developer to structure the  **entity** and define the data that goes into it.
 The above is just a basic example. `mtml` does not limit you to CRUD operations only.

 ## Creating templates
-Now lets define **templates** for creating the database TypeORM entity, creating the database service and creating the api endpoint.
+Now lets define **templates** for creating the database TypeORM entity, creating the database service and creating the API endpoint (as stated above).
+In your case it could be: SQL files, PHP files, Java files, Django, Python, HTML files, ...

-Keep in mind that the created code's syntax may not be accurate or structurally sound, it is just to show how `mtml` works.
+Keep in mind that the below template's created code syntax may not be accurate or structurally sound, it is just to showcase how `mtml` works.

 ## Database entity template
 Create a file inside of your project's folder and name it `db-entity.template.mtml`: